Skip to main content

 Summary: Degrees of Possibility

 We can express certainty with modals of possibility.
 If you are 100% certain, then no modal is necessary, but if you’re almost certain then use the modal must.
 If you’re less than 50% certain, then use may, might, or could.
+If you are 95% certain that it is not true, use can't or couldn't.
+When your teacher is not in the classroom, you might infer these possibilities in present time:

 She must be sick.
+She was sick yesterday.
 (95% certain)

-She should be there.
+She should be in her office.
+Let's go find her.
 (Expectation)

 VideoFor more information on this topic, watch these videos: Modals of Possibility- May, Might, and Could and Modal of Certainty-Present